goauthentik/authentik/website/integrations/services/jellyfin/index.md

 ## authentik Configuration

-No additional Authentik configuration needs to be configured.
+No additional authentik configuration needs to be configured.
 Follow the LDAP outpost instructions to create an LDAP outpost and configure access via the outpost